 This menu comes from the 372nd Station Hospital at Kalaikunda, showing that American forces were still at the base on Thanksgiving in 1945, three months after Japan surrendered.
 Originally built by the British, this airfield in West Bengal was upgraded by the U. S. Army Air Force in 1943 for Superfortress operations, becoming one of four B-29 bases in India.
 In addition to the dinner menu shown below, this homemade contains the roster for the 200-bed hospital and notices for the recreational activities on the holiday.

 The U.S. military menu below comes from Japan during the early days of the Allied Occupation.
-Dated November 29th, this dinner was held a week after the official Thanksgiving holiday in 1945, perhaps reflecting the chaotic conditions in Japan after the war.
+Held on November 29, this dinner occurred a week after the official Thanksgiving holiday in 1945, perhaps as a result of the chaotic conditions in Japan after the war.
 Printed slightly askew by a local printer in Sapporo, this unusual trapezoidal menu was made for the 77th Infantry Division headquarters on the northern island of Hokkaido.

 Described as a “masterpiece of the human creative spirit,” the Statue of Liberty was added to the UNESCO World Heritage List in 1984.
 Two years later, Pan American World Airways printed this menu to commemorate its hundredth anniversary.
-In contrast to the Edward Moran’s painting, which showed a profusion of French and American flags at the dedication ceremony in 1886, this lively scene by artist Dong Kingman displays the flags of many nations—the statue was now a universal symbol of freedom for people around the world.
+In contrast to the Edward Moran’s painting, which showed a profusion of French and American flags at the dedication ceremony in 1886, this lively scene by artist Dong Kingman includes the flags of many nations, reflecting the fact that the statue had become a universal symbol of freedom for people around the world.

 |New York-New York Casino|